 annotation and strictly less than the upper bound.

 S-DEFT and S-ASSIGNARRT are similar rules to S- DEFC and S-ASSIGNARRC for tainted pointers.
 Any dy- namic heap use of a tainted pointer requires a verification.
 Performing such a verification equates to performing a type check for a pointer constant in Figure 11.
-We explain this shortly in Section 3.3.
+We explained this shortly in Section 3.3.
 For now, the verification step, e.g.

-; H ; u na : τ in S-DEFC, means we verify that the value na is well-defined in H (m, na) and has type τ , if τ is a pointer.
+; H ; u na : τ in S-DEFC, means we verified that the value na is well-defined in H (m, na) and has type τ , if τ is a pointer.

 Static casts of a literal n : τ j to a type τ are handled by S-CAST.
 In a type-correct program, such casts are con- firmed safe by the type system no matter if the target is